1. Start with your guest count and run-time

 The two numbers that drive everything else are your guest count and how long you want the booth running.
 A 360 booth can comfortably handle around 30 sessions per hour.
 A traditional open-air or mirror booth runs closer to 60 prints per hour.
 If you're hosting 150 guests and want everyone in the booth at least once, three hours of run-time is a safe baseline.
 For weddings over 200 guests, plan four hours.

-2. Lock the venue's space and power early
+2. Lock the venue's space early

 3. Pick a booth that matches your event style